Florida city shuts down part of a park due to annual snake orgy

-LAKELAND, Fla. — Things got quite sssspicy near Lake Hollingsworth this week.
+Things got quite sssspicy near Lake Hollingsworth in Lakeland, Florida, this week.

 After residents began reporting snake sightings to the Lakeland Parks and Recreation Department, the department and the city’s Public Works Department began investigating.